AHochworter/AHochworter/README.md

 A few things about me:

-- 🌱 I'm currently learning Javascript, HTML, and CSS
+- 🌱 I'm currently learning Javascript, React, TypeScript, HTML, and CSS

 - 💬 Ask me about being a front end student at Turing School of Software & Design